joshuaxu25/chess-ai-pygame/README.md

 1. Download the repository.
 2. Install PyGame by typing `pip install pygame` in your terminal.
 If you are using Mac, type `pip3 install pygame`.

-3. Set the players to either `True` or `False` where:
+3. Set the players in `ChessAI.py` to either `True` or `False` where:
     - `True`: Human Player
     - `False`: Computer Player
-   If you set both players to `False`, two computers will play against each other.
+    - If you set both players to `False`, two computers will play against each other.
-4. Run `ChessEngine.py`.
+4. Run `ChessAI.py`.